Qanat: Algeria

-Qanats (designated foggaras in Algeria) are the source of water for irrigation in large oases like that at Gourara.
+Qanats (designated foggaras in Algeria) are the source of water for irrigation in large oases like Gourara.
 The foggaras are also found at Touat (an area of Adrar 200 km from Gourara).
 The length of the foggaras in this region is estimated to be thousands of kilometers.
 Although sources suggest that the foggaras may have been in use as early as 200 CE, they were clearly in use by the 11th century after the Arabs took possession of the oases in the 10th century and the residents embraced Islam.
 The water is metered to the various users through the use of distribution weirs that meter flow to the various canals, each for a separate user.

 The humidity of the oases is also used to supplement the water supply to the foggara.
 The temperature gradient in the vertical shafts causes air to rise by natural convection, causing a draft to enter the foggara.
 The moist air of the agricultural area is drawn into the foggara in the opposite direction to the water run-off.
 In the foggara it condenses on the tunnel walls and the air passes out of the vertical shafts.
 This condensed moisture is available for reuse.

 Egypt

+Qanat irrigation technology was introduced to Egypt by the Achaemenid king Darius I during his reign of 522 BCE-486 BCE, which is supported by the historian Albert T. Olmstead.
 There are four main oases in the Egyptian desert.
 The Kharga Oasis is one that has been extensively studied.
 There is evidence that as early as the second half of the 5th century BCE water brought in qanats was being used.
 The qanats were excavated through water-bearing sandstone rock, which seeps into the channel, with water collected in a basin behind a small dam at the end.
 The width is approximately 60 cm, but the height ranges from 5 to 9 meters; it is likely that the qanat was deepened to enhance seepage when the water table dropped (as is also seen in Iran).
 From there the water was used to irrigate fields.